shwballl/LLM-Chat-MyGPT/Readme.md

 ## 🛠️ Usage

 Once both servers are running, navigate to `http://localhost:4321/` in your browser to interact with the applicatin.
-You can input queries, and the backend will process them using the integrated LM.
+You can input queries, and the backend will process them using the integrated LLM.

 ## ⚠️ Disclaimr